mitre/hipcheck/docs/book/src/using/cli.md

 * -H, --home `<FOLDER>`
     * Specifies the path to the hipcheck home/root where repos are cached.
-    * If no filepath is specified, Hipcheck defaults to looking in the HC_HOME system environment variable first and then the system cache directory second.
+    * If no filepath is specified, Hipcheck will look in the `HC_HOME` system environment variable first and then the system cache directory second.
+    * `hc --print-home` shows the directory Hipcheck is currently using as its home.
+    * If a Git repo cloning is interrupted or Hipcheck is using too much disk space, clear appropriate subdirectories in the home directory.

 ### Output Options
 * -j, --json